In This Article

 - Gypsum is highly durable, making it perfect as a false ceiling material.

-- It is cost-effective as the labour cost is low.
+- It is cost-effective as the cost of labour is low.

 - Gypsum takes less time to install as the drying time is less.